hydrojumbo/quito-climate-study/README.md

 	For example: qcspublish C:\dev\quito\For_Geoportal_WGS\ C:\dev\quito\quito-climate-study\app\

-NOTE: Steps 3 and 4 only apply if you have added new raster files to the site.
 3. After running qcspublish, open the quito-climate-study/app/raster/rgb/ directory.
 You should see a list of files.
 For each of these files, there is a subdirectory with the same name in the quito-climate-study/app/raster/ directory.
 4. Open MapTiler.
 MapTiler Start Edition allows you to process one file at a time.
 For each of the raster files in the quito-climate-study/app/raster/rgb folder: